dmfrodrigues/dmfrodrigues.github.io/_posts/2020-07-19-arm-programming.md

 ## Why

-The ARM achitecture is gaining ground in several areas (*ARM rocks*) for a number of reasons.
+The ARM achitecture is winning the race in so many areas that one can certainly say Intel will be through hardships to recover from this.
 Even large companies like Apple and Microsoft have recently announced they will [further embrace ARM-based processors](https://siliconangle.com/2020/06/26/exiting-x86-apple-microsoft-embracing-arm-based-pc/).
+This recently-found fame of ARM is owed to a number of reasons.

 ### RISC vs CISC